Landscape Architects: FAQs

 Yes.
 However, you cannot practice Landscape Architecture if your license is on Inactive Status.

 Q: Is a seal required for practice?

 Yes.
-New Mexico law requires that each Landscape Architect registered for practice secure an embossed circular seal two inches in diameter, consisting of two concentric circles.
-The annular space between the two circles shall contain the seal of the state of New Mexico.
-Each registered Landscape Architect must submit a copy of his or her seal to the Board office to be kept of file.
+New Mexico law requires that each Landscape Architect registered for practice secures an embossed circular seal two inches in diameter, consisting of two concentric circles.
+The annular space between the two circles shall contain the seal of the State of New Mexico.
+Each registered Landscape Architect must submit a copy of his or her seal to the board office to be kept of file.

 If you have any further questions, do not hesitate to contact the office.